tetratelabs/tetrate-tech-talks/docs/episode1/presentation.md

     How to connect VM workloads to Istio Mesh

-- Our Guest: Bar Van Bos
+- Our Guest: Bart Van Bos

 Let's get started..